 Conferences and Didactics

-Clinical translational research and biomedical informatics is led by Dr. Robert Hurley and staffed by Wake Forest Pain and Anesthesiology faculty.
-Clinical research trials are performed at Wake Forest and CPI.
-Fellows are allowed to participate.
+Clinical translational research and biomedical informatics is led by Dr. Robert Hurley, Dr. Amber Brooks, Dr. Meredith Adams and Dr. Heather Columbano and staffed by Wake Forest Pain and Anesthesiology faculty where research trials are performed.
+Fellows are encouraged to participate.

 Patients are also considered for ongoing research studies, as appropriate.